youtype/boto3_stubs_docs/mypy_boto3_ssm/client.md

 ### list_documents

-Returns all Systems Manager (SSM) documents in the current AWS account and Region.
+Returns all Systems Manager (SSM) documents in the current account and Region.

 Type annotations for `boto3.client("ssm").list_documents` method.